Kavya-ai-ml/Learning-ML/README.md

 # Learning-ML
-This repository contains  my learnings on ML and my practice projects
+This repository contains  my learnings on ML and my practice projects.